CustomTech Flooring Prep

 Installation must conform to ANSI A108.5.
 Use a properly-sized notch trowel to ensure proper coverage under tiles.
 Using the flat side of the trowel, apply a skim coat of mortar to the surface.
 With the notch side of the trowel held at a 45° angle, apply additional mortar to the surface, combing in one direction.
 Press the tile firmly into place in a perpendicular motion across ridges, moving back and forth.
 The perpendicular motion flattens ridges and closes valleys, allowing maximum coverage.
 With some tile, back-buttering is advisable.
 Adjust the tile promptly and beat it in with a beating block and rubber mallet.
 Periodically pull up a tile and check the back to ensure proper adhesive coverage.
 If the material has skinned over (not sticky to the touch), recomb with the notch trowel; if too dry, remove and replace the dry material with fresh material.
 Thin-Set Mortar should not be used to fill low spots in the flooring.
 Mortar thickness should be less than 3/4" when beat in.

 Curing time is affected by ambient and surface temperatures and humidity.
 Use the following as a guideline.
 Allow 3 hours before grouting, 4 hours before light traffic, and 3 days before heavy or vehicular traffic.
 Before exposure to heavy or vehicular traffic, assure assembly is rated “Heavy or Extra Heavy” per TCNA Service Requirements.
 As necessary, use plywood or other load distributing protection when moving heavy equipment across tiled assembly.
-Submerged installations must cure for 14 days before filling with water.
+Submerged applications; wait 14 days after the final grouting period before filing water features with water at 70°F (21°C).

 Clean with water before the material dries.